Generic Name: aripiprazole (AR-i-PIP-ra-zole)

 - Anticholinergics (eg, benztropine, methscopolamine) because the risk of overheating may be increased

-- Benzodiazepines (eg, lorazepam), clarithromycin, imidazole antifungals (eg, ketoconazole), quinidine, selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine), or voriconazole because they may increase the risk of Abilify's side effects
+- Benzodiazepines (eg, lorazepam), clarithromycin, fluoxetine, itraconazole, ketoconazole, paroxetine, or quinidine because they may increase the risk of Abilify's side effects

-- Carbamazepine, hydantoins (eg, phenytoin), or rifampin because they may decrease Abilify's effectiveness
+- Carbamazepine or rifampin because they may decrease Abilify's effectiveness

-- Alpha-blockers (eg, terazosin) because the risk of their side effects may be increased by Abilify
+- Alpha-blockers (eg, terazosin) or medicine for high blood pressure because the risk of their side effects may be increased by Abilify